-- 4.1 The current Medium Term Financial Plan (MTFP) was approved on 29 June 2017.
-With the change in the Leader of the Council and appointment of the new Chief Executive, the revision of the MTFP will occur slightly later than originally planned and will be brought to the Policy & Finance Committee on 21 February 2019, with the budget for 2019/20. - 4.2 The table below sets out the summary of the financial forecast, identified within the current MTFP, assuming that Council Tax at average Band D will increase by the same rate as the previous three financial years, i.e. 1.94%:
+- 4.1 The current Medium Term Financial Plan (MTFP) was approved on 7 March 2019. - 4.2 The table below sets out the summary of the financial forecast, identified within the current MTFP, assuming that Council Tax at average Band D will increase by the same rate as the previous three financial years, i.e. 1.94%: